GoPlausible/algorand-remote-mcp/README.md

 Algorand Remote MCP bridges the gap between AI agents and the Algorand blockchain ecosystem.
 It serves as a middleware layer that enables AI systems to interact with blockchain technology through a standardized interface, without requiring deep blockchain expertise.

 The server is designed to run on Cloudflare Workers and provides a comprehensive set of tools and resources for blockchain operations, including wallet management, transaction creation and submission, API integration, and knowledge access.
+This is a remote MCP implementation only, focused on providing server-side functionality for AI agents to interact with the Algorand blockchain.

 ## Features